Peter King's Monday Morning QB: The NFL Catch Rule

 Left knee on the ground, two feet from the goal line.
 “A knee equals two feet,” Riveron said.

-Football move—James reached across the goal line and broke the plane … and the ball moved perceptibly as both hands and arms hit the ground beyond the goal line.
+Football move—James reaches across the goal line and breaks the plane … and the ball moves perceptibly as both hands and arms hit the ground beyond the goal line.
 “Now he reaches,” Riveron said.
 “Football move.
 It’s over.
 Catch.
 Touchdown.
 He made the football move.
 He broke the plane of the goal line.
 Play over.”

 “One question,” I said.
 “Can you define ‘football move?’”